Montana to Tennessee Car Shipping (2026 Cost Guide)

 Factors that affect car shipping costs from Montana to Tennessee

-When transporting your vehicle from the Big Sky Country to the Volunteer State, these factors will influence your final price:
+When moving your vehicle from the Big Sky Country to the Volunteer State, several factors can affect the total shipping cost:

 • Type of transport: Options like open, enclosed, or top-loaded transport cater to different needs.
 Open carriers are cost-effective, while enclosed transport provides added protection for luxury or classic cars.
 If you’re not sure, check out our guide comparing open vs. enclosed car shipping.